svewap/nnrestapi/Documentation/HiddenRecords/Index.rst

 Get hidden records
 ============

-How to retrieve hidden records in your TYPO3 RESTful Api
+How to retrieve hidden records
 ---------

 Imagine you are developing a frontend based on JavaScript (VueJS or React) to administrate